elaxer/chess/README.md

 var pieceLegalMoves chess.PositionSet = board.LegalMoves(piece)
 ```

-Here the question arises, what do **legal** and **pseudo** moves mean?
+Here the question arises: what do **legal** and **pseudo** moves mean?

-Legal moves are moves that can be made without breaking the rules of the board.
-Pseudo moves are moves that include moves that would be considered illegal.
-For example, according to the rules of standard chess, illegal moves are those after which the opponent gets the opportunity to capture the main piece - the king. `board.Moves` and `board.LegalMoves` both return legal moves.
+Legal moves are moves that can be made without breaking the board's rules.
+Pseudo moves include moves that would be considered illegal.
+For example, in standard chess, an illegal move is one after which the opponent can capture the king. `board.Moves` and `board.LegalMoves` both return legal moves.

-## Moves making
+### Making moves

 You can make moves:
 ```go